Smiling volunteers holding paperwork

 Absentee Ballot Deadlines

-• Deadline to Request a Mail Ballot: Tuesday, December 3 by 4:30 PM (some exceptions apply)
+• Deadline to Request a Mail Ballot (some exceptions apply): Tuesday, February 11

-• Deadline for Registrar to Receive Your Mail Ballot (other than military and overseas voters): Friday, December 6 by 4:30 PM
+• Deadline for Registrar to Receive Your Mail Ballot (other than military and overseas voters): Friday, February 14

 In-Person Voting Dates